deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 1. Input a file name in the **JAR file** field and click **Finish**
 1. Deploy exported jar file and modified gateway.properties to a VDH server using IoT for Automotive Plugin Deploy Tool
 1. In the same manner, export the `FleetAlert` project as a jar file and deploy it to an Agent server
-1. Restart IoT for Automotive compornents using IoT for Automotive Plugin Deploy Tool as needed
+1. Restart IoT for Automotive components using IoT for Automotive Plugin Deploy Tool as needed

 ## <a id="connect2iot4a"></a> Connecting the app to your IBM IoT for Automotive service